centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of a Vendor, use the **SETPARAM** action:
+If you want to change a specific parameter of a vendor, use the **SETPARAM** action:

 ``` shell
 centreon -u admin -p 'centreon' -o SETTINGS -a setparam -v ";"